The Green Berets (film): Plot

 Reporter George Beckworth attends a Special Forces briefing about the reasons for American military involvement in the Vietnam War.
 When Beckworth doubts the value of U.S. intervention, Green Beret Colonel Mike Kirby asks him if he has ever been to Vietnam, which influences him to report on events there.

 Meanwhile, Kirby is assigned to assist the South Vietnamese forces.
-As he prepares to depart, he catches Spc.
+As he prepares to depart, he catches Sgt.
 Petersen appropriating supplies, but decides to utilise his skills on his team.
 Arriving in South Vietnam, they meet Beckworth, whom Kirby allows to accompany them to their camp.
 Despite signs of humanitarian work, he remains unconvinced of the need to be in Vietnam.

 At the camp, they meet a young war-orphan, Ham Chuck, whose family was slaughtered.
 Ham Chuck, along with his dog Jamoke, takes a liking to Sgt.
-Peterson.
-Peterson takes him in as if he were his own son.
+Petersen.
+Petersen takes him in as if he were his own son.

-Following an enemy attack, Sergeant Muldoon notices a South Vietnamese soldier acting suspiciously and knocks him out, allowing Nghiem to interrogate him.
+Following an enemy attack, M/Sgt.
+Muldoon notices a South Vietnamese soldier acting suspiciously and knocks him out, allowing South Vietnamese Captain Nghiem to interrogate him.
 After Beckworth sees Nghiem torture a confession from the soldier, he confronts Kirby, who justifies the act by telling Beckworth that their enemies are ruthless killers who deserve no legal protections of any sort in this new kind of war.

-A few days later, while accompanying Kirby and his team on a patrol in the nearby mountains, Beckworth finds that the family of a village chief he had befriended earlier have been tortured and executed by the Viet Cong for cooperating with the Americans.
+A few days later, while accompanying Kirby and his team on a patrol in the nearby mountains, Beckworth finds that the granddaughter of a village chief he had befriended earlier has been tortured and executed by the Viet Cong for cooperating with the Americans.

 The next night, Viet Cong and North Vietnamese troops launch a massive attack on the camp, and Beckworth is forced to fight alongside the Green Berets; he also helps move villagers into the camp to protect them from the crossfire.

 Eventually, enemy sappers breach the perimeter by blowing openings in the barbed wire fences around the camp, and the Green Berets and South Vietnamese are forced to fall back to the inner perimeter.
 Nghiem sets off hidden explosives which kill the spies, but soon dies afterwards after being hit by a mortar.